aurus-nsk/Pharmacy/readme.md

 User can publish the Letter later after submitting the form by clicking the button 'Publish' (AJAX request).

-There are validator in the form in case of user enter incorrect values.
+There are the validator in the form in case of user enter incorrect values.

-Also, application have internationalization(i18n) of all messages and localization(l10n) of dates format.
+Also, this application have internationalization(i18n) of all messages and localization(l10n) of dates format.

 Uploaded files save on file system and DataBase(MySQL) save only the file name.: